 Maryland passed a very restrictive cottage food law (SB 550) in 2012, which limited sales to farmers markets and public events.
 Then from 2018 – 2020, three amendments significantly improved the law.
 In 2018, HB 1106 allowed other in-person, direct sales in the state, including mail order sales.
-In 2019, an amendment (SB 290) passed to allow sales at retail stores and food co-ops.
+In 2019, SB 290 allowed sales at retail stores and food co-ops.
 And in 2020, HB 1017 allowed producers to replace their home address with an ID number on their product labels.

 Maryland’s cottage food law is still fairly restrictive, especially since it limits producers to $25,000 of sales per year, and only allows specific types of non-perishable foods.
 However, the health department does not require a permit, inspection, or training (unless selling at retail stores), so it is very easy to get started and use this law.